rishabhrjain/AB_testing/README.md

 Test setup:

-Null hypothesis - The new version does not affec the conversion rate Alternative hypothesis - The new design is different (or can say better) than the original website.
+Null hypothesis - The new version does not affect the conversion rate.
+Alternative hypothesis - The new design is different (or can say better) than the original website.

 Set alpha (significance value) = 0.5 , beta (Power) = 0.8.
 Lets say we want to see the improvements in conversion from 12% to 14%.
 This would be effect size.